JakeSidSmith/the-speed-of-write/README.md

 I now almost exclusively write TypeScript and work on mainly React and React Native apps, and am currently working full stack on a pair of React and React Native apps with an node backend.

-Looking for React/React Native/Node/Express devs to help us launch a new product.

 ### The talk

 This talk is about how to improve how we write code, in terms of quality, consistency, and speed - how we can better utilize our editors and other tools to save us time.